lulu38m/lulu38m/README.md

     - ApiGithub : creation of an api to display github statistics. <br>
          tools used : Go, Docker, Insomnia, Github api
         <br><br>
-    - Neuvoja RH : Development of a website for neuvoja RH. <br>
+    - Neuvoja RH : Development of a website for Neuvoja RH. <br>
          tools used : Svelte, Tailwind

   </p>